cds-astro/cds-fitstable-rust/README.md

 * [ ] Implement a Reader for streamed data (heap ignored)
     + Remark: for stream reading, it would have been better to put the BINTABLE heap before the main table so that one could have kept it in memory (or write it in a temporary file) to access the data when reading pointers pointing to it reading the main table.
+But
 * [ ] Implement writers
     + Remark: stream writing is not possible in FITS size the size of the result must be known in advance (the number of rows is writen in the header.
-* [ ] Add test with a great variety of FITS file
+* [ ] Add test with a large variety of FITS file
 * [ ] Implement ASCIITABLE
+* [ ] Implement display according to `TDISP`

 Disclaimer
 ----------